martonp/politeia/politeiad/api/v1/api.md

 ### `Update Readme`

-Updated the README.md file located in both the unvetted and vetted repositories.
+Update the README.md file located in both the unvetted and vetted repositories.

 This command requires administrator privileges.